-- Improvement in attainment, particularly in literacy and numeracy - Closing the attainment gap between the most and least disadvantaged children - Improvement in children and young people's health and wellbeing - Improvement in employability skills and sustained, positive school-leaver destinations for all young people
+NIF Priority 1 Improvement in attainment, particularly in literacy and numeracy 2 Closing the attainment gap between the most and least disadvantaged children 3 Improvement in children and young people's health and wellbeing 4 Improvement in employability skills and sustained, positive school-leaver destinations for all young people NIF Driver School leadership Teacher professionalism Parental engagement Assessment of children's progress School Improvement Performance Information HGIOS?4 QIs 1.1 Self-evaluation for self-improvement 1.2 Leadership of learning 1.3 Leadership of change 1.4 Leadership of management and staff 1.5 Management of resources to promote equity 2.1 Safeguarding and child protection 2.2 Curriculum 2.3 Learning, teaching and assessment 2.4 Personalised support 2.5 Family learning 2.6 Transitions 2.7 Partnerships 3.1 Ensuring wellbeing, equality and inclusion 3.2 Raising attainment and achievement 3.2 Securing children's progress (ELC) 3.3 Increasing creativity and employability Impact and Evidence: aching and accomment in the conject shace Class visits point to very good learning, teaching and assessment in the senior phase.

-- School leadership

-- · Teacher professionalism

-- Parental engagement

-- Assessment of children's progress

-- School Improvement

-- Performance Information

-- 1.1 Self-evaluation for self-improvement

-- 1.2 Leadership of learning

-- 1.3 Leadership of change

-- 1.4 Leadership of management and staff

-- 1.5 Management of resources to promote equity

-- 2.1 Safeguarding and child protection

-- 2.2 Curriculum

-- 2.3 Learning, teaching and assessment

-- 2.4 Personalised support

-- 2.5 Family learning

-- 2.6 Transitions

-- 2.7 Partnerships

-- 3.1 Ensuring wellbeing, equality and inclusion

-- 3.2 Raising attainment and achievement

-- 3.2 Securing children's progress (ELC)

-- 3.3 Increasing creativity and employability

-Class visits point to very good learning, teaching and assessment in the senior phase.
+- Class visits point to very good learning, teaching and assessment in the senior phase.
 The collated class visit report is based on 91 visits and provides evidence of this.
 Young people are making progress as they are clear on next steps in their learning through target setting and learning conversations.
-A similar, rigorous focus is required in the Broad General Education.

-The widespread implementation of Google Classroom has had a positive impact and supports independent learning.

-A Staff Hive has been created which contains professional learning materials including research materials, our "Learning Together" series and exemplification from faculties on high quality approaches to learning, teaching and assessment.
-It is too early to measure the impact of this as it has just been created.

-At an ASG, whole school and faculty level, teachers have worked together on the new benchmarks.
+A similar, rigorous focus is required in the Broad General Education. - The widespread implementation of Google Classroom has had a positive impact and supports independent learning. - ٠ - A Staff Hive has been created which contains professional learning materials including research materials, our "Learning Together" series and exemplification from faculties on high quality approaches to learning, teaching and assessment.
+It is too early to measure the impact of this as it has just been created. - • - At an ASG, whole school and faculty level, teachers have worked together on the new benchmarks.
 As a result, teachers have increased their understanding of the level young people have achieved.
 Moderation activities have taken place in faculties and for literacy across the ASG.
 English teachers worked on a transition curricular project and this involved team teaching in the primaries building to the completion of the written work during P7 link week.
 Again, increasing confidence in the application of the benchmarks.
 Similarly Mathematics teachers have visited the primaries and initial training has taken place using "Number Talks."
 It is too early to comment on impact.

-English and Mathematics teachers have had training on the SNSA.
+- English and Mathematics teachers have had training on the SNSA.
 S3 pupils have completed the SNSA.
-Teachers have used the results to support their judgements on the level achieved.

-Young people and their parents are now in receipt of one full report, one interim report and one parents meeting on an annual basis.
+Teachers have used the results to support their judgements on the level achieved. - Young people and their parents are now in receipt of one full report, one interim report and one parents meeting on an annual basis.
 Therefore, regular information is provided on progress and next steps in learning.